manbeardave/sample_es_app/README.md

   - `gem install bundler`
   - If you haven't already installed elasticsearch, I'd use brew and follow their instructions:
     - `brew install elasticsearch`
+    - after you install elasticsearch, make sure it is running either in the background or in a terminal window!
+This will run at localhost:9200 and it is where the app will be posting templates, mapping, and documents!

 ## Tools
   - [ElasticSearch Head Plugin](https://github.com/mobz/elasticsearch-head)